 Both of the Peas’ songs have other distinctions worthy of boasting.
 Both songs make the Dave’s Music Database list of the top 100 songs of 2000-2009.
-Both also secure spots on the list of the world’s top 100 best-selling songs of all-time.
+Both also secure spots on the list of the world’s all-time top 100 best-selling songs.
 Both also have bragging rights to “song of the year” titles.
 “Pow” took the honor from Billboard while “Feeling” secures the spot from the DMDB.

 Resources and Related Links:

 Monday, July 6, 2009

 Michael Jackson, 1958-2009